 You can make things easier for yourself by committing to brief but regular sessions.
-For example, if you decide to take up a silent meditation practice, it is perfectly fine to begin with just a few minutes per session.
-After you've become accustomed to your short sitting periods, honestly and gently assess how that amount of time is serving you, and increase your practice time if it feels right to do so.
+For example, if you decide to take up a journal writing practice, it is perfectly fine to begin by just squeezing it into a spare moment during your day.
+After you've become accustomed to the short sessions, honestly and gently assess how that amount of time is serving you, and increase your practice time if it feels right to do so.

-It is common to feel twinges of guilt or self-indulgence when you're beginning a practice.
-For many of us, time is precious, and we face many demands from family, friends, and our jobs.
-In those moments when you question your priorities, remember that contemplative practices are not distractions or diversions from our daily activities, but are opportunities to get in touch with what is deeply meaningful to us.
-Have we lost the ability to be at peace in our moments of rest?
-Cluttered schedules not only constrict the time we have, but also manipulate our understanding of value and worth.
-It is crucial to remember the simple value and beauty of life as it is, not as it is used.
-The simple awareness cultivated by contemplative practices can bring us back in touch with this beauty, enriching our interactions with others.
+It's also common to feel twinges of guilt or self-indulgence when you're beginning a practice.
+For many of us, our open time is so rare and precious, and we face many demands from family, friends, work, and other responsibilities.
+In the moments when you question your priorities, remember that contemplative practices are not distractions, but opportunities to get in touch with what is deeply meaningful to us so that we can engage our lives with more strength, clarity, and purpose.

 Here are some suggestions from the Contemplative Mind staff for supporting a regular practice:

-- Keep a "practice journal" of your thoughts, experiences and questions.
-If you attend workshops or retreats, take notes on what is said; if you read a good book, write down what moves you.
-Then, when you feel bored or discouraged, re-reading your journal can help connect you back to your practice and your intentions for undertaking it in the first place.
+- Keep a "practice journal" of your thoughts, experiences, and questions.
+If you attend webinars, workshops or retreats, take notes; if you read a good book, write down what about it moves you.
+Then, when you feel bored or discouraged, re-reading your journal can help reconnect you to your practice and your intentions for undertaking it in the first place.

-- Join a local community of practitioners at a studio, meditation center, house of worship, etc. Regular meetings with others help keep your practice consistent in your daily life.
+- Join a community of practitioners online, or at a local studio, center, house of worship, etc. Regular meetings with others help keep your practice more consistent in your daily life.

-- Take your practice into a new setting; spend time outdoors.
-Slowing down to observe the natural world can help order your priorities and is an easy way to re-engage your senses.
+- Take your practice into a new setting: try spending more time outdoors, if you can.
+Slowing down to observe the natural world can help re-engage your senses.

-- Remember that intentionally disengaging with the desire for exciting and interesting experiences can be an important contemplative practice, in and of itself.
+- Remember that intentionally disengaging with the desire to have exciting and interesting experiences can be an important contemplative practice in and of itself.
 Let go of your goals and desires for certain outcomes, and simply practice.

-While books and the internet do provide a lot of helpful information, it can be especially helpful to have someone to talk to—a teacher, spiritual director, counselor or other guide—for individualized instruction.
+While apps, books, videos, websites, etc. can provide a lot of information and step-by-step instructions, it can be especially helpful to have someone to talk to—a teacher, elder, spiritual director, counselor, clergy member—for individualized instruction and advice.
 Local or online groups, congregations, and meetings can also be rich sources of support.